Data Protection, Privacy and Cybersecurity

 Some of the matters we have worked on include the following:

-- Advising on cross-border data protection issues including issues relating to cloud-based servies, application of Singapore law to oversee breach reporting obligations and cross-border transfers of personal data (into or out from Singapore);
+- Implementation of cross-border data protection requirements including in relation to cloud-based services and cross-border transfers of personal data (into or from Singapore);

-- Advising on potential or actual data breaches and cybersecurity incidents, including the necessary reporting and disclosure obligations and remediation requirements to comply with applicable laws and obligations (see below for more information);
+- Response to data breaches and cybersecurity incidents, including the reporting and disclosure obligations and remediation requirements to comply with applicable laws and obligations (see below for more information);

-Listed as one of the world’s top 100 data law firms in Global Data Review’s inaugural GDR 100 2021
+Listed as one of the world’s top 100 data law firms by Global Data Review for 3 consecutive years

 “The firm provides a seamless and personalised service that gives you surety that the lawyers in charge are considering your matters after putting down the phone.
 It doesn’t attempt to bill for every bit of advice, and doesn’t give constant disclaimers to fend off liability, which is a sign of confidence.
 In urgent situations, its lawyers are prepared to give advice directly, without insisting upon written instructions.
 The firm has a wide global network which gives easy access to reputable and reliable lawyers in other jurisdictions – it has relationships with these and so isn’t just name dropping.”